Kochise/latex-mscgen/README.md

 Avoid :

 ```
 i	: because used by the provided text
 o	: because using the refname
 T	: because set to 'eps' (vector) as default
-utf8	: because cannot use numbers
+utf8	: because cannot use numbers, alternative below
-utf16	: because cannot use numbers
+utf16	: because cannot use numbers, alternative below
 ```

 For UTF specification, use the following format :